 As a minimum, the full URL should be given and the date when the reference was last accessed.
 Any further information, if known (DOI, PMid, author names, dates, reference to a source publication, etc.), should also be given.
 Web references can be listed separately (e.g., after the reference list) under a different heading if desired, or can be included in the reference list.

 Most Elsevier journals have their reference template available in many of the most popular reference management software products.
 These include all products that support Citation Style Language styles, such as Mendeley and Zotero, as well as EndNote.
 Using the word processor plug-ins from these products, authors only need to select the appropriate journal template when preparing their article, after which citations and bibliographies will be automatically formatted in the journal's style.
 If no template is yet available for this journal, please follow the format of the sample references and citations as shown in this Guide.
 If you use reference management software, please ensure that you remove all field codes before submitting the electronic manuscript.
 More information on how to remove field codes.

 Users of Mendeley Desktop can easily install the reference style for this journal by clicking the following link:

 When preparing your manuscript, you will then be able to select this style using the Mendeley plug-ins for Microsoft Word or LibreOffice.

 Reference section: Number the references (numbers in square brackets) in the list in the order in which they appear in the text.Examples:

 Reference to a journal publication:

-Abbreviated titles of journals must be provided.Provide the article's Digital Object Identifier (DOI) at the end of each reference, when available.
+Abbreviated titles of journals must be provided.Provide the article's Digital Object Identifier (DOI) and the PubMed reference number (PMid) at the end of each reference, when available.